polkadot-fellows/runtimes/README.md

 To generate weights for a runtime

-1. Build `chain-spec-generator` with `--features runtime-benchmarks`
+1. Build `chain-spec-generator` with `--profile production --features runtime-benchmarks`
-2. Use it to build a chain spec for your runtime, e.g. `./target/release/chain-spec-generator --raw polkadot-local > polkadot-chain-spec.json`
+2. Use it to build a chain spec for your runtime, e.g. `./target/production/chain-spec-generator --raw polkadot-local > polkadot-chain-spec.json`
 3. Create `file_header.txt`

 ```text